Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 Configuration

-Before we use SaltStack or Nginx servers, they first need to be configured to our application.
+Before we use SaltStack or Nginx servers, they must be configured to our application.
 Then the instances are registered on AWS ELB with the help of their Salt states.
-The following diagram depicts the architecture for the system.
+The following diagram depicts the architecture of the system.

 Configuring SaltStack:

-SaltStack is simple enough to get running in minutes, scalable enough to manage tens of thousands of servers, and fast enough to communicate with each system in seconds.
+SaltStack is simple enough to run in minutes, scalable enough to manage tens of thousands of servers, and fast enough to communicate with each system in seconds.
 The following steps are the main points in the process:

 Deploying EC2 instances with Salt Cloud

-Before we begin, I have to mention that this tutorial requires some knowledge of Amazon’s EC2 service.
-If you haven’t deployed anything with EC2, it’s beneficial to get familiar with it before you begin.
+Before we begin, I must mention that this tutorial requires some knowledge of Amazon’s EC2 service.
+If you haven’t deployed anything with EC2, getting familiar with it before you begin is beneficial.
 In addition, some basic knowledge of Saltstack will be important as well.

 Requirements: